ncameronbritt/EMvibe/README.md

 * EMvibeReadTable_class.ck reads frequencies and MIDI note numbers from a text.
 Not used anymore; frequencies are hard coded
 * maxCtl.ck translates OSC messages (coming from Max) to the appropriate MIDI messages, defining things like envelopes, but also defining more complex behaviors.
 * EMvibePerformanceInterface_new.maxpat is the main way the performer interacts with the EMvibe.
 It includes a pitch-tracker for detecting incoming audio, a matrix for assigning different effects to different notes on the instrument, and a display that gives the user feedback about the state of the instrument.
+* Other Max files define presets and different effects.

 NB Needless to say this software doesn't do much (anything, really) without the EMvibe itself.